Suzi216/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # LEADERBOARD
-> This is a project that create a simple todo tool that help you organize your day.
-This is build using ES6 and webpack.

 >The leaderboard is  that displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.